Maintaining Eligibility for Registration: Nursing Practice Hours

 Nursing Practice Outside of Saskatchewan

-Nursing practice that occurs outside of Saskatchewan will be recognized if:
+Nursing practice that occurs outside of Saskatchewan may be counted if:

-- The person is registered in that province, state or county.
+- the person is actively registered in that province, state or county; or

 Professional Development and Education